wyatt8740/idb/README.md

-  * Note also that you can get openssh either from Saurik's repository (available by default on basically any jailbroken iDevice), or from other sources like ios-webstack (see http://ios-webstack.tk ). ios-webstack has a newer version of OpenSSH than Saurik's repository does as of January 2018.
+  * Note also that you can get openssh either from Saurik's repository (available by default on basically any jailbroken iDevice), or from other sources like ios-webstack ~~(see http://ios-webstack.tk )~~ (repo is dead; try https://cydia.akemi.ai/webstack/ instead). ios-webstack has a newer version of OpenSSH than Saurik's repository does as of January 2018.

   * This script can probably be easily adapted for wireless transfers by commenting out the iproxy stuff and changing the IP address/LOCALPORT to